thunderseethe/thunderseethe.github.io/content/posts/simplify-base.md

   break self.rebuild(IR::Int(i), in_scope, ctx),
 ```

-There's nothing more to optimize about an integer.
+There's nothing to optimize about an integer and no subterms to traverse.
+It's time to start rebuilding.
+Rebuilding will take care of calling simplify on the rest of our IR, so this simplify call is done.
-We break out of our loop by rebuilding our integer, wrapping it back up in the surrounding context.
+We break out of the loop, returning our rebuilt IR.
 Next up is functions:

 ```rs